klaudia102/generatorREADME.md/README.md

 ## Description

-This project has been created for developers, so they can easily create high quality README.md for their open-source project.
-Due to use of my application, they will save time and effor, and freedom to spend more time on actual project.
+This project has been created for developers, so they can easily create high-quality README.md for their open-source project.
+Due to the use of my application, they will save time and effort, and freedom to spend more time on the actual project.

 ## Instalation